 It’s a first step that allows us to analyze and capture all requirements.
 Make sure that the data is testable or not before using it.

 - System Design

-Based on requirement gathered, one need to create and design document.
+Based on the requirement gathered, one need to create and design a document.
 Later one can define hardware and software requirements.

 Now, based on system design, create robust code for documents as per the design and later integrate them.

 Using the integrated components, the phase performs to ensure that the system works as per requirements.
 Now track and report the testing progress.